srchulo/RoundRobinIterator/README.md

 # RoundRobinIterator
-A Round-Robin Iterator that traverses values in Round-Robin order.
+A Round-Robin Iterator that traverses values in Round-Robin order, and can add and remove values in constant time.

 ## RoundRobinIterator